Steve Adams: You're the Head of Communications for the BBFC. What does your daily job involve?

 Steve Adams: So you'd have a film shown in one area fine, and banned in another?

-passing films, simply going to their MP, and saying I'm very worried about this film, I haven't seen it, but I don't like the sound of it from what I've read in the papers, the BBFC shouldn't have passed it… and it would literally be hauled in and
+be passing films, simply going to their MP, and saying I'm very worried about this film, I haven't seen it, but I don't like the sound of it from what I've read in the papers, the BBFC shouldn't have passed it… and it would literally be

-looked at by a committee of MP's.
-By this time it may well have been seen in certain parts of the country, and then banned from being shown for weeks until the MP's got around to looking at it, and deciding or not if we'd (BBFC) made a mistake.
+hauled in and looked at by a committee of MP's.
+By this time it may well have been seen in certain parts of the country, and then banned from being shown for weeks until the MP's got around to looking at it, and deciding or not if we'd (BBFC)

-or even the average music video.
+lads mag or even the average music video.
 The use of notorious in the title is somewhat ironic as it is a label that is projected onto Page rather than a comment on who she is and, accordingly, the film is rather tame when it comes to sex.
-Yes, there is nudity
+Yes,

-but Harron manages to normalise it by giving Betty control and keeping everything in context – this is the polar opposite of the way Megan Fox is filmed/leered at in Michael Bay's 12A rated Transformers: Revenge of the Fallen (2009).
+there is nudity but Harron manages to normalise it by giving Betty control and keeping everything in context – this is the polar opposite of the way Megan Fox is filmed/leered at in Michael Bay's 12A rated Transformers: Revenge of the Fallen

 Britain's first female porn director, Anna Span has won a historic victory with the passing of her DVD, Women Love Porn which includes a woman clearly ejaculating.